 HTS Codes With FDA Flags: Entry Process and More

 Many HTS codes for imported products will be assigned an FDA flag.
 As an importer, you need to know what your responsibilities are for each of these flags.
-Find out what these are and what you need to do to safely import your products.
+We’ll show you what to do.

 November 10, 2021